-Extraction As of December 31,

-Lodges Region Technique 2013 2012 2011

-Wapasu N. Athabasca mining 5,174 5,174 5,174

-Henday N. Athabasca mining/in situ 1,698 1,698 1,120

-Athabasca N. Athabasca mining 1,557 1,877 1,776

-Beaver River N. Athabasca mining 1,094 876 732

-Conklin S. Athabasca mining/in situ 1,036 948 584

-Anzac S. Athabasca in situ 526

-Lakeside N. Athabasca mining 510 510 510

-Total Rooms - 11,595 11,083 9,896
+Extraction As of September 30, As of December 31, Lodges Region Technique 2013 2012 2011 2010 Wapasu N. Athabasca mining 5,174 5,174 5,174 4,013 Athabasca N. Athabasca mining 1,725 1,877 1,776 1,537 Henday N. Athabasca mining/in situ 1,698 1,698 1,120 Beaver River N. Athabasca mining 1,094 876 732 732 Conklin S. Athabasca mining/in situ 1,036 948 584 608 Anzac S. Athabasca in situ 526 Lakeside N. Athabasca mining 510 510 510 510 Total Rooms - 11,763 11,083 9,896 7,400

 Our oil sands lodges support construction and operating personnel for maintenance and expansionary projects as well as ongoing operations associated with surface mining and in situ oil sands projects generally under medium-term contracts (two to three years).
 All of our lodge properties are located on land with leases obtained from the province of Alberta with initial terms of ten years.
 Our leases have expiration dates that range from 2015 to 2026.
 Currently, only 33% of our Canadian lodge rooms are on land with leases expiring prior to December 31, 2017.
 Thus far, we have successfully renewed or extended all expiring land leases and expect we will be able to in the future.
 We provide a full service hospitality function at our lodges including reservation management, check in and check out, catering, housekeeping and facilities management.
 Our lodge guests receive the amenity level of a full-service hotel plus three meals a day.
 Since mid-year 2006, we have installed over 11,000 rooms in our lodge properties supporting oil sands activities in northern Alberta.
 Our growth plan for this part of our business includes the expansion of these properties where we believe there is durable long-term demand.
-During 2013, we added 512 rooms (net of retirements) to our major oil sands lodges.
+During 2012, we added 1,187 rooms (net of retirements) to our major oil sands lodges by expanding our Athabasca, Beaver River, Henday and Conklin Lodges.
 Our Wapasu Creek Lodge is equivalent in size to the largest hotels in North America.

-Over 75% of our Canadian revenue in 2013 was generated by our seven major lodges.
+Over 75% of our Canadian revenue in 2012 was generated by six major lodges.
 We provide our lodge services on a day rate or monthly rental basis and our customers typically commit for medium to long term contracts (from 6 months up to 10 years).
 Customers make a minimum nightly or monthly room commitment for the term of the contract, and the multi-year contracts provide for inflationary escalations in rates for increased food, labor and utilities costs.